MarcelliMentore/rusty/integrations/langchain-rag/README.md

 # LangChain RAG integration

-LangChain RAG integration example offers a guide to setting up and using RAG (retrieval augmented generation) technology in a vitruvia.
+LangChain RAG integration example offers a guide to setting up and using RAG (retrieval augmented generation) technology in a cerebra.
 This example shows how to create a RAG application that can answer question based on a document.

 - Python (v3.10+ recommended)
 - Poetry (A Python packaging and dependency management tool)